Skip to main content

 LGBTIQ+ Australians experience substantially higher rates of mental illness, self-harm, and suicide than non-LGBTIQ+ Australians.
 The Writing Themselves In studies (La Trobe University, conducted multiple years) consistently document:

-What is healthcare experiences?
+What are healthcare experiences?

 Show answer